FriendsOfSymfony/FOSCKEditorBundle/docs/usage/json-builder.rst

 Overview
 --------

-The Ivory JSON builder allows you to build your JSON through the Symfony2 `PropertyAccess Component`_ while keeping the control of the value escaping.
+The JSON builder allows you to build your JSON through the Symfony2 `PropertyAccess Component`_ while keeping the control of the value escaping.

 Create a builder